What is multiple ovulation?

 When does this occur?

 As stated above, the eggs will be released within 24h from each other.
-There are no exceptions on this unless you have a second uterus (which you would notice at your first ultrasound, if not when your first period arrives).
+There are no exceptions on this unless you have a second uterus.
 This is since after ovulation the body produces the hormone progesterone, which has two purposes:

-• Prohibits your body from ovulating again (for example, the mini pill has progesterone in it to prohibit you from ovulating)
+• Inhibits your body from ovulating again (for example, the mini pill has progesterone in it to prohibit you from ovulating)

 • Promote fetal growth during the first trimester (if conception took place).